kwyse/personal-website/posts/post1.md

     Iron::new(chain).http(url).expect("Failed to start the server");
 ```

 We redefine our handler to load the template named `landing.hbs` instead of a static string.
 The empty tuple passed as the second argument will contain our template data, which will add in a moment.
 If you look at the [signature](http://ironframework.io/doc/iron/response/struct.Response.html#method.with) of the `Response::with` function, it takes a `Modifier`.
-The Iron crate itself implements this trait for `String`s, and the Handlebars crate implements it for its `Template` struct, which enables you to easily change the arguments passed like this.
+The Iron crate itself implements this trait for `String`s, and the Handlebars crate implements it for its `Template` struct, which enables you to easily change the arguments passed like in this example.

-Next, we add the directory we intend to store the templates (as `.hbs` files in this case).
+Next, we add the directory we intend to store the templates in (as `.hbs` files in this case).
 We then tell the Handlebars engine to actually read the files stored there with the reload call.
 The `expect` method is another method related to Rust's error handling.
 Calling `expect` is just like `unwrap`ing, but in the case of an error, the string you pass to `expect` will be outputted as well.
 In general, you should use `expect` in place of `unwrap` for the additional information it provides.

 The next block introduces `Chain` and, as the comments state, it provides a way to link different middlewares together.
 More are included with the Iron framework, including [`Mount`](http://ironframework.io/doc/mount/struct.Mount.html), which functions similarly to `Router` but allows you process paths as if they were mounted to a specific predefined mount point. `Mount` is particularly useful for organising statically served content.

 We're going to want to populate our template with data, otherwise it's no different to static HTML.
 Let's create a simple blog post listings page.
 Looking at the [signature](https://sunng87.github.io/handlebars-iron/handlebars_iron/struct.Template.html#method.new) for the `Template::new` method, we can see it takes anything that implements the [`ToJson`](https://doc.rust-lang.org/rustc-serialize/rustc_serialize/json/trait.ToJson.html) trait.
-[Traits](https://doc.rust-lang.org/book/traits.html) are another one of Rust's killer features and function similarly to Java's interfaces, in that they provide a contract of what functionality something must implement.
+[Traits](https://doc.rust-lang.org/book/traits.html) function similarly to Java's interfaces, in that they provide a contract of what functionality something must implement.
 In this case, that something must be able to be serialised to JSON.
-The [`rustc_serialize`](https://doc.rust-lang.org/rustc-serialize/rustc_serialize/index.html) implements it for Rust primitives and some common collections, like `HashMap` and `Vec`.
+The [`rustc_serialize`](https://crates.io/crates/rustc-serialize) crate implements it for Rust primitives and some common collections, like `HashMap` and `Vec`.
 It represents a standard JSON object as a [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html), so let's structure our data similarly:

 ```rust
 fn handler(_: &mut Request) -> IronResult<Response> {